 Dual Language (DL)

-students receive half of their instruction in English and half of their instruction in the target (or non-English) language
+Students receive half of their instruction in English and half of their instruction in the target (or non-English) language.

-Transitional Bilingual Education (TBE):
+Transitional Bilingual Education (TBE)

-serve only English Language Learners (ELLs)
+This program only includes English Language Learners (ELLs).

 English as a New Language (ENL) Services